-When using Effects as a plugin from Lightroom Classic, or Photoshop Elements, you can still move between the Effects and Local tabs, but your photos will not be re-editable once you leave Effects.
-If you're using ON1 as a plugin with Photoshop Smart Objects (page 7) or with Apple Photos (page 13), your work will be re-editable.
+When using Effects as a plugin from Affinity Photo, Capture One, or Photoshop Elements, you can still move between the Effects and Local tabs, but your photos will not be re-editable once you leave Effects.
+If you're using ON1 as a plugin with Lightroom Classic's Smart Photos file format option (page 11), Photoshop Smart Objects (page 7) or with Apple Photos (page 13), your work will be re-editable.

-To help you save time and create the looks that you love best, ON1 Effects 2021 also includes a robust preset system that lets you save settings made in the Effects or Local tabs for applying to other photos.
+To help you save time and create the looks that you love best, ON1 Effects 2022 also includes a robust preset system that lets you save settings made in the Effects or Local tabs for applying to other photos.
 Editing presets can be applied at any time are re-editable.
-(Presets are discussed in detail on page 42.)
+(Presets are discussed in detail on page 51.)